dvernum/dvm-site/content/about/about_drd/who_is_drd/_index.md

 Manager/Educator
 <br>
 <br>
-Darrell "Dr D" Vernum has appeared on TV and film for NBC, HBO and various independent productions.
+Darrell "Dr D" Vernum has appeared on TV and film for NBC, HBO and various independent productions and is a member of ASCAP.
 <br>
 <br>
 <u>Dr D has appeared/studied/worked with:</u>